ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Breacher's health is increased to help him last longer in ranged battles.

-The M870 Room Clearer is cheaper, reloads even faster, and fires faster too.
+M870 Room Clearer fires and reloads faster.
+It keeps its unique vanila attribute of being the only shotgun that doesn't slow you down while shooting, and it's relatively low damage compared to other shotguns gives you a better chance at keeping hostages alive.

-The Tactical Shotgun's downsides are balanced with a lower cost, higher mobility and a faster reload.
+Tactical Shotgun is more balanced, with higher mobility and a faster reload.

-Breacher's final shotgun, the SIX12, is now as powerful as "revolver shotgun" sounds.
+The SIX12 has been buffed all round.
+It's now as powerful as "revolver shotgun" sounds.

-The Breach Saw can rampage.
+You can now rampage with the Breach Saw!
+It lasts longer, and you'll move faster while carrying and using it.
 (Note: Brach Saw vs. machine gun is a risky bet.
-Press alt fire to disgard it if things heat up).
+Press alt fire to disgard it if things heat up)

 - Class:
   - [x] Health increased (100 > 120)